acruhf/burger-logger/README.md

   ## **Description**

   A simple burger logging app designed to integrate MySQL, Node, Express, Handlebars, & a homemade ORM.
 Submit a burger of any kind to be devoured or undevoured at your whim.
-If your creation is not delicious enough, simply delete it from the list.
+If your creation is not delicious enough, simply delete it from the menu entirely.

   ***